You are here

 Furniture Design Certificate

-Students who complete the Furniture Design Certificate are expected to be able to demonstrate the following learning outcomes, which are necessary for successful entry into professional design practice.
+Students who complete the Furniture Design Certificate are able to demonstrate the following learning outcomes, which are necessary for successful entry into professional design practice.

-- Develop skills to support the furniture design process, such as researching different styles and artists’ work, sketching, sourcing material and building models
+- Skills to support the furniture design process, including researching different styles and artists’ work, sketching, sourcing material and building models

-- Gain fluency in different methodologies of visualizing and communicating furniture designs
+- Fluency in different methodologies of visualizing and communicating furniture designs

-- Have a general awareness of the historical development and social history of furniture in America as a context for creative work
+- Knowledge of the historical development and social history of furniture in America, as well as an understanding of contemporary furniture design, as a context for creative work

-- Develop strong safety practices relating to tools and machines and health in the production of studio furniture
+- Safety practices relating to tools, machinery, and health in the production of studio furniture

 - Have a basic understanding of environmental and sustainability issues related to the production of furniture